-- Can we increase the octupole strength as we like ?? - The downside: - Ctupoles introduce strong non-linearities at large amplitudes - Not many particles at large amplitudes: requires large strengths - Can cause reduction of dynamic aperture and life time - They can change the chromaticity! - The lesson: use them if you have no choice ....
+- Can we increase the octupole strength (current) as we like ?? - No, we get several problems: - Not many particles at large amplitudes: requires large strengths - > Octupoles introduce strong non-linearities at large amplitudes - > Can cause reduction of dynamic aperture and life time - They can change the chromaticity! - > They can catch fire - The lesson: use them if you have no choice (or run out of ideas)